Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 The exercises in this module use the Git command line — specifically, Git commands executed in a Bash shell.
 Bash is the default on macOS and Linux, and it's installed automatically by [Git for Windows](https://gitforwindows.org/).
 The command line works the same no matter what operating system you're using.
 Plus, the command line lets you tap into *all* of Git's functionality.
 Developers who see Git only through a GUI sometimes find themselves confronted with error messages they can't resolve, and have to resort to the command line to get going again.

-If you use Windows, you should be aware of a few peculiarities stemming from Git's Linux heritage:
+If you use Windows, you should be aware of a couple of peculiarities stemming from Git's Linux heritage.
+First, commands are case-sensitive.
+Second, paths use forward slashes ("/") rather than backslashes.

-- Commands are case-sensitive.
-- Command options are preceded by hyphens (`-`).
-Most options have both a short form (a single character) and a long form (a word preceded by `--`).
-In addition, options can often be combined into one, as in `-la` rather than `-l -a`.
-- Paths use forward slashes ("/") rather than backslashes.

 The next step is to install Git on your computer and verify that it's working.
 Ready?
 Let's get started.